 - 32 unsalted almonds

-- Line an 8.5x4.5 inch or 9x5 inch loaf pan with parchment paper or wax paper.
+- Line an 8-inch loaf pan or 9-inch loaf pan with parchment paper or wax paper.
 Set aside for later.

-- Make the coconut bars: Add all Coconut Bars ingredients to a blender or food processor: coconut, coconut oil and maple syrup.
+- Make the Coconut Bars: Add all Coconut Bars ingredients to a food processor: coconut, coconut oil and maple syrup.
 Blend until you get a wet and sticky mixture, with smaller, but still noticeable coconut pieces.

 - Pour coconut mixture into the prepared loaf pan.
 Using a rubber spatula, press down and smooth until you get a tightly packed, even layer.
 Freeze for 15-20 minutes.